joseph-468/adventofcode2023/README.md

 ## Day 7
 I don't believe I have a particularly efficient solution today but it worked.
 I struggled a bit in part 2 as I hadn't read it properly and was fully replacing Js with what they were pretending to be.
 I got stuck beccause of this but I managed to find better test input on reddit which helped me find and quickly fix the bug.

+## Day 8
+I found the first half very easy and I am even a little happy with my code.
+Part 2 I gave up on too early as I think I could have had a chance of disovery the LCM solution if I tried for a little longer.